 Trim Down with Barber Shears

-Trimming shears or barber’s scissors work well to trim up in between major cuts.
+Trimming shears or barber’s scissors work well to trim up between major cuts.
 You can trim away stray hairs or even out each side using shears.

 Maintain Your Mustache